-All information concerning criminal convictions must be treated sensitively, confidentially and managed in accordance with the Data Protection Act 1998.
+All information concerning criminal convictions must be treated sensitively, confidentially and managed in accordance with the General Data Protection Regulation (GDPR).

-You may find further details about how a criminal conviction declaration is handled (including the right to appeal a decision) at the university or college website.
+You may find further details about how a criminal conviction declaration is handled (including the right to appeal a decision) on the university or college website.